dportuesi/league-ability-quiz-api/README.md

 ```

 To [override the default config](https://eslint.org/docs/user-guide/configuring), add a `.eslintrc.json` file.
 To ignore ESLint for specific files, add it to a `.eslintignore` file.

-### Support

-- Open a [new issue](https://github.com/AnomalyInnovations/serverless-typescript-starter/issues/new) if you've found a bug or have some suggestions.
-- Or submit a pull request!

----

-This repo is maintained by [Anomaly Innovations](https://anoma.ly); makers of [Seed](https://seed.run) and [Serverless Stack](https://serverless-stack.com).